Capitol International Airways Flight C2C3/26: Background of the flight

-The United States had a large number of its troops situated in Vietnam during the war; by January of 1969, approximately 543,400 U.S. Army soldiers were stationed in South Vietnam.
+The United States had a large number of its troops situated in Vietnam during the war; by January 1969, approximately 543,400 U.S. Army soldiers were stationed in South Vietnam.
 Commercial aircraft from civil airlines were used for the transportation of U.S. troops.
 The United States Department of Defense awarded the charter contracts through public tenders.
 Capitol International Airways had been awarded the contract to transport military personnel on behalf of the Military Airlift Command from McChord Air Force Base, south of Tacoma to Cam Ranh Bay.

 Capitol International Airways planned to use a McDonnell Douglas DC-8 to perform the trip to transport 219 military personnel with stopovers for refueling in Anchorage and at Yokota Air Base.

-Aircraft & crew
+Aircraft and crew

 Aircraft

 The aircraft was a one-year old McDonnell Douglas DC-8-63.
 It was delivered and leased to the airline on July 2, 1969.
 The airliner had accumulated 4,944 flight hours with its last maintenance check on the day before with the wheel and tire assemblies for Brakes 1, 2, 4, 6, 7 and 8 replaced and the brake assembly for Brake 3 was replaced.
 The preceding year showed no discrepancies whatsoever with the landing gear or the hydraulics in the vicinity of N4909C apart from regular wear-and-tear.
 However, an incident was noted when the main landing gear was pulled beyond its external limit during maintenance.